 - Siberian Tiger

 The African Elephants can weigh up to seven tons and are the largest land animals.
 They can grow up to 4 meters (13 feet).

 Warhol showcased many animals that are now endangered, but the bald eagle is the only one not in trouble right now.
-Due to the effect of shell-thinning from pesticide DDT along with power-line electrocutions, the population of the Bald Eagle was also rapidly declining during the 1980s.
+Due to the effect of shell-thinning from pesticide DDT and power-line electrocutions, the Bald Eagle population rapidly declined during the 1980s.
 Nowadays, better measures are in place, and you have more than 10000 pairs in the wild.

-The intriguing thing about the Bighorn Ram is that this is an animal that was initially in the millions.
+The intriguing fact about the Bighorn Ram is that this animal was initially in the millions.
 The unreserved Bighorn rams are always in herds of 100 and over, providing them an impressive appearance.
-However, around the 1900s, the population covered just a few thousands of specimens.
-Thankfully, numerous programs were focused on reducing hunting and helping the Bighorn Rams breed, and nowadays, you will notice that they made a comeback in the wild.
+However, around the 1900s, the population covered just a few thousand specimens.
+Thankfully, numerous programs were focused on reducing hunting and helping the Bighorn Rams breed, and nowadays, you will notice that they have made a comeback in the wild.
 They are still one of the prime image icons for the natives.

 The rhinoceros population has been in decline for a very long time, especially the black rhinoceros.
-The Black Rhinoceroses have a unique pointed upper lip and a dominant horn that is the main reason for its near extinction- the horn has a medicinal use.
+The Black Rhinoceroses have a unique pointed upper lip and a dominant horn that is the main reason for its near extinction- the horn has medicinal use.
 The horns are said to be a potent aphrodisiac.
 Thus the high demands cause many rhinoceros to be killed each year.
 Thousands of black rhinoceros have been poached and killed to meet the high demands of the horns in the Asian market.